-In November 2016 Robin and Krystal started the production of a new Celtic Krystal CD.
-Duncan and Dicky came on board for this recording at the SoundArc Studio in Shefford, with Alex Lewis as sound engineer and London-based Pete Maher to master the tracks.
+In November 2016 Robin and Krystal released a new Celtic Krystal CD.
+Duncan Ivory and Dicky Deegan came on board for this recording at the SoundArc Studio in Shefford, with Alex Lewis as sound engineer and London-based Pete Maher to master the tracks.
 Pure Music of Manchester completed the manufacturing for the 8th.September 2017 release.
 Eilidh Price designed the CD inserts and the marketing theme of the project.
 The CD ‘The Silver Darlings’ is available to download and can be purchased from the shop.

-2018 – Robin’s back!
+Robin’s back!
 Well has not really been away as the gigs kept happening – when he was fit enough.
 This period saw an Oscar-winning performance of ‘thank yous’ to the NHS, my wife, family, friends, Krystal, and all who gave him support and care over the past 4/5 years.
 2018’s a busy year with lots of new material coming to the fore.
-JazzUp has really taken off at Club 85 in Hitchin.

-After two Burns’ nights with Celtic Krystal and one Irish Night with Celtic Mashup in March 2020 came to an abrupt close with Covid-19.
-The Pandemic.
+Unfortunately, after two Burns’ nights with Celtic Krystal and only one Irish Night with Celtic MashUp, in March 2020, it all came to a grinding halt with the Corona virus, Covid-19, pandemic